mautic/mautic-drupal/README.md

 ### Installation

 1. [Download](https://github.com/mautic/mautic-drupal/archive/6.x.zip) zip package.
-2. Unzip downloaded file to your drupal instance into `sites/all/modules`. ([read more](https://www.drupal.org/documentation/install/modules-themes/modules-5-6))
+2. Unzip downloaded file to your Drupal instance into `sites/all/modules`. ([read more](https://www.drupal.org/documentation/install/modules-themes/modules-5-6))
 3. Go to **Administer** / **Site building** / **Modules**
 4. **Mautic Integration** module should be at the bottom.
 Enable it.
 5. Go to **Administer** / **Mautic** and insert Mautic Base URL.
 Save it.